Poincar\'e--Birkhoff--Witt isomorphisms and Kapranov dg-manifolds: Kapranov dg-manifolds stemming from Lie pairs

-The cohomology class $[\cocycle^{\nabla}]\in H_{\CE}^1\big(A;S^2(L/A)\dual\otimes L/A\big)$, which is independent of the chosen connection $\nabla$, is called the \emph{Atiyah class} of the Lie pair $(L,A)$ and is denoted $\alpha_{L/A}$.
+The cohomology class $[\cocycle^{\nabla}]\in H_{\CE}^1\big(A;S^2(L/A)^\vee\otimes L/A\big)$, which is independent of the chosen connection $\nabla$, is called the \emph{Atiyah class} of the Lie pair $(L,A)$ and is denoted $\alpha_{L/A}$.

-\begin{remark} The definition of the Atiyah class given above agrees with the definition of~\cite{CSX} even though the Atiyah cocycle $\cocycle^\nabla$ defined here is slightly different from (but cohomologous to) the Atiyah cocycle defined in~\cite{CSX}.
-Indeed, a straightforward computation (involving the Jacobi identity in the Lie algebra $\sections{L}$) yields
+\begin{remark} The definition of the Atiyah class given above agrees with the definition of~\cite{MR3439229} even though the Atiyah cocycle $\cocycle^\nabla$ defined here is slightly different from (but nevertheless cohomologous to) the Atiyah cocycle defined in~\cite{MR3439229}. \end{remark}